Unlawful Police Stops in Jacksonville

 Contact Us for a Free Consultation

 We at Jason K.S.
 Porter, P.A. are strong defenders of our client's rights when police have randomly stopped them without probable cause.
 We have been serving the Jacksonville, Florida area with DUI defense.
-As three former prosecuting attorneys with a collective 90 years legal experience, we have successfully obtained many dismissals or acquittals of charges when police have infringed on our clients' rights with illegal stops.
+As three former prosecuting attorneys with approximately 100 years pf combined legal experience, we have successfully obtained many dismissals or acquittals of charges when police have infringed on our clients' rights with illegal stops.

 We urge you to speak with a Jacksonville DUI attorney at the firm as soon after your arrest as possible.